cambiotraining/sars-cov-2-genomics/101-setup.md

 mamba create -n sars -y igv mafft iqtree treetime igv figtree seqkit
 ```

-Whenever you want to use any of these packages, make sure to activate the _Conda_ environment with the command `conda activate sars`.
+Whenever you want to use any of these packages, make sure to activate the _Conda_ environment with the command `mamba activate sars`.

 In addition to these packages, you can also install _AliView_ (which unfortunately is not available through _Conda_):